amerry19/heic2jpg/README.md

 - `-dir`: Specifies the directory to watch for changes.
 By default, the script watches the user's home directory.
 - `-autodelete`: Enables automatic deletion (moves to trash [OS agnostic]) of HEIC files after successful conversion.
 By default, auto-deletion is disabled.
+- `-i / --immediate`: Triggers conversion of any existing HEIC files in the specified directory.
+By default, this is disabled.
 - `-reset`: Resets the configuration to default settings, using the user's home directory and disabling auto-deletion.

 To use these command-line arguments, run the script with the desired options.
 Here are some examples: